Richardinho/react-hero-app-with-routing/intro.md

 * query parameters - key value pairs appearing after the `?` symbol.
 * fragment - arbitrary string after the `#` symbol.

-In theory, all these are possible in React too, but React doesn't provide support out of the box for optional route parameters.
+React supports all of these apart from optional route parameters.
-Angular also provides parameters as a stream.
-I have attempted to do the same by using a BehaviourSubject object and updating it whenever the match property changes.
+Angular provides parameters to components, through the ActivatedRoute class, as a stream.
-See the Observables section above for more detail.
+I have done the same.
+You can see my solution in the section on Observables above.

-##### Guards
+#### Guards
 The purpose of a guard is to govern access to a route.
 In Angular, there are a number of types of guard defined.
 The simplest is the `CanActivate` guard, which simply determines whether a route should be activated when its path matches the current location.